spmallette/java-dse-driver/manual/socket_options/README.md

 ### TCP options

-[setConnectTimeoutMillis] defines how long the driver waits to establish a new connection to a Cassandra node before giving up.
+[setConnectTimeoutMillis] defines how long the driver waits to establish a new connection to a DSE node before giving up.

 Other options control the usual low-level TCP parameters (refer to their individual javadoc for details):